-Horse Club has been established to attract prospective students interested in horses to enroll at Mesalands and to allow eligible students to participate in horse show competitions as a member of the National Intercollegiate Horse Show Association (IHSA) and to represent Mesalands at IHSA events.
+The General Education Development (GED) Club exists to raise and distribute funding to assist students in the Adult Education (program who need financial assistance in paying High School Equivalency test fees pate in horse show competitions as a member of the National Intercollegiate Horse Show Association (IHSA) and to represent Mesalands at IHSA events.
 The club increases and maintains the interest of the Mesalands students in the sport of intercollegiate show, horsemanship, and sportsmanship.